How Many Backlinks Do I Need to Rank on Google, Really?

 Keyword difficulty is the first clue as to just how much link equity you’re going to need to compete.
 A low-competition phrase may only require a few backlinks, but high-volume keywords often need dozens of them.
 One must always check how many backlinks a website has for similar ranking pages before committing to a campaign.

-Examining your competitors’ backlink profiles is a shortcut to creating your own roadmap.
-If you find backlinks to a specific page that’s already ranking well, you know what it is that Google considers authoritative and trusted content in your niche.
+Checking out your competitors' backlink profiles is a quick way to create your own roadmap for your backlink profile.
+If you identify links pointing to a page that already ranks well for your desired keyword, you will have insight into what Google views as authoritative and trusted content within your niche.

 Here’s how to do it: